58mns/formula1-extension/README.md

 # Tools

-The scripts is written in JavaScript and uses a MutationObserver to manipulate the DOM.
+The script is written in JavaScript and uses a MutationObserver to manipulate the DOM.

 # Usage